 "They come in, they show that they are the police and ask for free sex services," she said.
 "It's like a knife to the neck of these women: when police come in they feel they need to [cooperate] to follow the instructions."

 Last July, SPVM officer Faycal Djelidi, who worked on the force's "Morality Squad," was arrested and charged with obtaining sexual services from sex workers (among other things).
 It's not clear whether the women were migrants, and the case against Djelidi has not been proven in court.

 Lam hopes Butterfly can shed more light on these stories, and help society understand why migrant people may choose sex work.

 "Sex work for many Asians is an alternative, it's how they survive," she said.
 "When they move to Canada, [migrants] may have a lot of challenges, especially trans people who face a lot of discrimination and can use sex work actually to resist a lot of oppression from their family or racism," Lam said.

-Many of the jobs available to these men and women are minimum wage gigs with gruelling schedules, she explained, and "through sex work they feel they have more autonomy, they can arrange their time, they can take care of their children and they may have a better income to further their education."
+Many of the jobs available to these men and women are minimum wage gigs with grueling schedules, she explained, and "through sex work they feel they have more autonomy, they can arrange their time, they can take care of their children, and they may have a better income to further their education."